- Article published at:

 The Acacia was first introduced in areas of mild climate in 1850, where some became naturalised.
 The Mimosa makes beautiful cut flowering branches, and will last 7-10 days in a vase.
 They add a burst of colour and texture to any floral arrangement, and will also look lovely when dried.

 The Mimosa has been an emblem of femininity and freedom since 1946 when it was adopted for Women's Right Day.
 This tradition comes from Italy, where Italian women chose yellow as the official colour.

 At that time, the Mimosa was accessible to everyone and could easily be worn on a jacket as decoration.
 Nowadays, it has become a tradition for men to buy their loved ones a bouquet of mimosa flowers on Women's Right Day to show their appreciation.

-The mimosa also symbolises respect, elegance, dignity, abundance and kindness.
-A perfect gift for Mother's Day or to a dear friend.
-The mimosa stand for the return of sunny days and provides spiritual and emotional security.
+The Mimosa also symbolises respect, elegance, dignity, abundance and kindness, making it a perfect gift for Mother's Day or for a dear friend.
+The Mimosa stands for the return of sunny days, and provides spiritual and emotional security.

-- Some of its species have edible seeds which have a slight garlic taste
+- Some species of Mimosa have edible seeds which have a flavour similar to that of garlic

 - The sap is used as a thickening agent in foods, paints, cosmetics and hair products